-2.4.5 In case of delay in release of funds from State/ Districts, how the scheme has been implemented by schools/ implementing agencies.

-The point is not applicable to this state as there was no delay.

-2.4.6 Initiatives taken by the State for pre-positioning of funds with the implementing agencies in the beginning of the year.

-Release of fund to the concerned authority at different levels is done in advance through CBS.
+- 2.4.5 In case of delay in release of funds from State/ Districts, how the scheme has been implemented by schools/ implementing agencies. - -The point is not applicable as there was no delay in release funds. - 2.4.6 Initiatives taken by the State for pre-positioning of funds with the implementing agencies in the beginning of the year, like creation of corpus funds, adoption of green channel scheme, advance release of State share etc. - -Release of fund to the concerned authority at different levels is done in advance through CBS.

-- 2.5 Food grains management, - 2.5.1 Time lines for lifting of foodgrains from FCI Depot- District wise lifting calendar of foodgrains.
+2.5 Food grains management

+2.5.1 Time lines for lifting of foodgrains from FCI Depot- District wise lifting calendar of foodgrains.